learn-co-curriculum/python-p4-chatterbox-lab/README.md

 This project is separated into two applications:

 - A React frontend, in the `client` directory.
-- A Flask backend, in the `server` directory
+- A Flask backend, in the `server` directory.

 All of the features for the React frontend are built out, and we have a simple `json-server` API that you can run to see what the completed version of the app